Aliso Viejo, California: State, Federal, and County Representation

+Additionally, in the Orange County Board of Supervisors, Aliso Viejo is in the 5th County District, represented by Katrina Foley since 2025.

 Politics

 Aliso Viejo is a swing city at the presidential level.
-According to the California Secretary of State, as of October 22, 2018, Aliso Viejo has 27,699 registered voters.
+According to the Orange County Registrar of Voters, as of May 15, 2025, Aliso Viejo has 33,064 registered voters.
 Of those, 9,210 (33.25%) are registered Republicans, 8,800 (31.77%) are registered Democrats, and 8,388 (30.28%) have declined to state a political party/are independents.

+Crime

+The Uniform Crime Report (UCR), collected annually by the FBI, compiles police statistics from local and state law enforcement agencies across the nation.
+The UCR records Part I and Part II crimes.
+Part I crimes become known to law enforcement and are considered the most serious crimes including homicide, rape, robbery, aggravated assault, burglary, larceny, motor vehicle theft, and arson.
+Part II crimes only include arrest data.
+The 2023 UCR Data is listed below:

 Geography

 Aliso Viejo is located at 33°34′30″N 117°43′32″W (33.575096, -117.725431) in the San Joaquin Hills of Orange County.
 According to the Census Bureau, the city has a total area of 7.5 sqmi, all of which is land.
 Aliso Viejo is one of several cities bordering Aliso and Wood Canyons Regional Park.
 Aliso Creek forms part of the city's boundary with Laguna Niguel to the south, and Wood Canyon Creek forms part of the city's western boundary.
 Much of the city rests on the east slope of the San Joaquin Hills, which are a coastal mountain range extending for about 15 mi along the Pacific coast.